ukhsa-collaboration/pygom/docs/md/getting_started.md

 expression of the ODE, Jacobian, gradient and forward sensitivity of the ODE.
 A numerical output is given when all the state and parameter values are provided.
-Note that the only important class is `DeterministicOde`{.interpreted-text role="file"} where all the functionality described previously are exposed.
+Note that the only important class is {class}`.DeterministicOde` where all the functionality described previously are exposed.

+Plans for further development can be found, and proposed, on the repository's [issue board](https://github.com/ukhsa-collaboration/pygom/issues).

 #TODO do we want this updating or referencing issue board?
-The current plan is to extend the functionality to include

--   Solving the ode analytically when it is linear
--   Analysis of the system via eigenvalues during the integration
--   Detection of DAE

 ## Obtaining the package